 To all our SQAs and QAs

-I would just like to take the time to say thank you to all our SQAs and QAs.
+We would just like to take the time to say thank you to all our SQAs and QAs.
 In these difficult times our NHS needs your excellence and enthusiasm more than ever.
-I am proud to know that you will all be supporting your colleagues, trusts and universities with your leadership skills and positive attitudes.
+We are proud to know that you will all be supporting your colleagues, trusts and universities with your leadership skills and positive attitudes.

 Please know that although we are working remotely we are still available via email and are still ready to take any enquires that may come up.

 About the Student Quality Ambassador project

 The aims of the Student Quality Ambassador project are as ambitious as they are simple.
 We aim to take the most innovative and motivated healthcare and social work students from across all healthcare disciplines and North West universities and provide them with the opportunity and support to role model and positively affect the quality of health and social care.

 The numerous quality challenges completed, and SQA care innovations developed, have not only had a massive impact on service user and provider experience, but also fostered the development of personal leadership qualities and innovative thinking required from the healthcare and social work leaders of the future.